school cadet programs Kadetten

 School Cadet Programs

-British schools and schools in their colonies (Australia, New Zealand, and South Africa) had a cadet program.
+British schools and schools in their Dominions (Australia, Canada, New Zealand, and South Africa) had a cadet program.
 American schools had comparable programs, the Junior Reserve Officer Training Corps (JROTC).
 There were also cadet programs in other countris like Austria, France, Ger,any, and Russia, but our information is still limited.
 These programs have varied greatly in popularity over time and among different countries.
 At time they have been strongly supported.
 At other times they have been sharply criticised by groups with pacifistic sentiments.
 We do not yet have detail on the creation and organization of these programs.
 Some information is available on their uniforms.

 Bolivia